A Special Thank You to our Donors

 The Transamerica gift represents the largest corporate gift in March of Dimes’ over fifty year history.
 Transamerica Life Canada provides specialized financial and life insurance products to individuals and organizations.

 Pioneer and Investor Donors:

-March of Dimes Canada is very excited about our partnership with AMG Medical.
-AMG Medical has been a national partner with Rock for Dimes since May 2009 and will be donating a portion of sales from AMG Medical supplies to March of Dimes Canada.
-To learn about the products and supplies that are a part of this wonderful program, go to www.amgmedical.com.
+March of Dimes Canada is very excited about our partnership with Drive Medical Canada, through its Airgo assistive devices product line.
+Drive Medical Canada has been a national partner with Rock for Dimes since May 2009 and will be donating a portion of its Airgo sales to March of Dimes Canada.
+To learn about the products and supplies that are a part of this wonderful program, go to www.drivemedical.com.

 For the past four years, Bell Canada has been the Presenting Sponsor of the Annual Ability & Beyond Dinner.
 This annual signature fundraising dinner features an inspiring Keynote Speaker that have included Captain Mark Kelly in 2015 and Amy Grant in 2014.
 Since 2012, Bell Canada has donated close to $110,000 in support of the dinner.
 Thanks to this support, March of Dimes Canada’s programs for stroke survivors, people living with aphasia and caregivers have all benefited tremendously.
 The Ability & Beyond Dinner allows March of Dimes Canada to reach a variety of stakeholders in the corporate, government and community spheres, raising awareness of programs and services while fundraising.